Ten-Cent Beer Night: Problems from the beginning

-Six days after the brawl in Texas, Cleveland's Ten Cent Beer Night promotion drew 25,134 fans to Cleveland Stadium for the Tuesday night game, twice the number expected.
+Six days after the brawl at Arlington Stadium, the Indians' Ten Cent Beer Night promotion drew 25,134 fans to Cleveland Stadium for the Tuesday night game, twice the number expected.
 12-fluid-ounce (355 mL) cups of beer were offered for just 10 cents each, a substantial discount on the regular price of 65 cents, with a limit of six beers per purchase but with no limit on the number of purchases made during the game.
 Although the beer intended to be served at the discount price was 3.2% alcohol, regular strength (5%–6%) Stroh's beer was also served.

 The Rangers quickly took a 5–1 lead.
 Meanwhile, throughout the game, the increasingly inebriated crowd grew more and more unruly.
 Early in the game, Cleveland's Leron Lee hit a line drive into the stomach of Rangers pitcher Ferguson Jenkins, after which Jenkins dropped to the ground.
 Fans in the upper deck of the stadium cheered, then chanted, "Hit 'em again!
 Hit 'em again!
 Harder!
 Harder!"
-A woman ran out to the Indians' on-deck circle, flashed her breasts, and then tried to kiss umpire Nestor Chylak, who "was not in a kissing mood."
+A woman ran out to the Indians' on-deck circle, flashed her breasts and then tried to kiss umpire Nestor Chylak, who "was not in a kissing mood".
 As the Rangers' Grieve hit his second home run of the game, a naked man sprinted to second base and slid in, "probably getting dirt in places unsuitable for speculation", in the words of one sportswriter.
 One inning later, a father-and-son pair ran onto the outfield and mooned the fans in the bleachers.